 Rec, Spa, Premium Amenities

-Enjoy recreational amenities such as a 24-hour fitness center and a seasonal outdoor pool.
+Take advantage of recreation opportunities including a 24-hour fitness center and a seasonal outdoor pool.
 Additional amenities include complimentary wireless Internet access, a fireplace in the lobby, and a television in the lobby.

 Satisfy your appetite at the hotel's restaurant, which features a bar.
 Dining is also available at a coffee shop/café.
 Quench your thirst with your favorite drink at a bar/lounge.
 A complimentary continental breakfast is served daily.